AoiKamishiro/VRChatPrefabs/Assets/00Kamishiro/AKSlideShow/AKSlideShow-README_EN.md

 Also, since it supports GPU instances, it can reduce the load even when a large number of instances are installed.

 ## Features
-Switch between Unlit and Standard Shading
+Switch between Unlit and Standard Shading.
 Manual mode allows you to manually specify the image to be displayed.
 Selection of four automatic switching modes: Simple/Slide/Texture/XFade.
 Slide mode allows the user to specify the direction of slide (up, down, left, right).
 Use GPU instances to reduce load.

 ## Download
 Please download the latest version from [Release][21] page.